 10. ISO 3166

-ISO 3166 defines the internationally recognized codes of letters and/or numbers for names of countries, dependent territories, and special regions of geographical interest.
-It is published by International Organization for Standardization, an independent, non-governmental entity.
+ISO 3166 provides internationally recognized letter and number codes for countries, dependent territories, and special geographic regions.
+It is published by the International Organization for Standardization, an independent and non-governmental body.

-ISO 3166-1 alpha-2 refers to two-letter country codes, which are used for the Internet’s country code top-level domains.
+ISO 3166-1 alpha-2 refers to two-letter country codes, used for the Internet’s country code top-level domains.
 For example, “au” is used for Australian domains and “f” for France.

 11. Internet Governance Forum (IGF)

-The IGF serves to bring all stakeholders together (whether they represent the private sectors, governments, or civil society) as equals, in discussions on public policy issues related to the Internet.
+The IGF brings together all stakeholders (whether they represent the private sector, governments, or civil society) as equals to discuss public policy issues related to the Internet.

 Although the IGF doesn’t directly modify the Internet standards, it informs and inspires those with policy-making power in both the private and public sectors.
-At annual meetings, stakeholders discuss the efficient way to maximize internet opportunities and address associated risks and challenges.
+At annual meetings, stakeholders discuss the most efficient way to maximize internet opportunities while addressing associated risks and challenges.

 Read: 8 Different Types Of Cloud Computing